Niilay/Tanake_2160/README.md

 1. In IntelliJ, login into GitHub from file -> Settings -> Search for: github
 2. Version control: Alt + `
 3. Clone: VCS -> git -> clone
-4. Now SDK will need to be set and a launch configuration as well.
+4. Now SDK/JDK will need to be set and a launch configuration as well.

 # Has: